9oelM/ton-batch-nft-deploy/README.md

 # ton-batch-nft-deploy

 _Nobody_.
-Nobody on this planet has published a code or a tutorial to use a batch deploy of multiple NFTs from a single message on TON.
+Nobody on this planet has published a code or a tutorial to run a batch deploy of multiple NFTs from a single message on TON.
 This repository serves as an example of how to do so.
 Batch deploy significantly decreases the gas fee.
 For a single mint, around 0.08 TON is required.

 If you use this project, around 1.0 to 1.5 TON are required for minting 50 NFTs.
 That's 1 / 50 = 0.02 to 1.5 / 50 = 0.03 TON per NFT.
 Here's an example tx that does that: https://testnet.tonviewer.com/transaction/32f380a7f4f2d6a3d085619ec1cf6e3caaa30ec9c781d389331f07d4cda6e4b3